FDSN/StationXML/docs/level-response.rst

    .. container:: description

       The units of the data as input from the perspective of data acquisition.
 After correcting data for this response, these would be the resulting units.
+A type to document units; use SI whenever possible.

 :raw-latex:`\noindent\rule{\textwidth}{1pt}`